Confined vs. extended Dirac surface states in topological crystalline insulator nanowires: Materials and Methods

-The authors wish to thank Nurit Avraham, Alon Beck, and Maia G. Vergniory for multiple useful discussions.
-R.M.S. and R.I. are supported by The Israel Science Foundation grant no. 1790/18.
+\textbf{Acknowledgments} The authors wish to thank Nurit Avraham, Alon Beck, and Maia G. Vergniory for multiple useful discussions.

+\textbf{Funding:} RMS and RI are supported by The Israel Science Foundation grant no. 1790/18.
 RI is also supported by the BSF grant no. 2018226.
-RQ was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Projektnummer 277101999 TRR 183 (project B03), the Israel Science Foundation, and the European Research Council (Project LEGOTOP).F.
-J acknowledges funding from the Spanish MCI/AEI/FEDER through grant PGC2018- 101988-B-C21 and form the Basque government through PIBA grant 2019-81.
-HB acknowledges support from the European Research Council (ERC-StG no. 678702, “TOPO-NW”) -----
+FJ acknowledges funding from the Spanish MCI/AEI/FEDER through grant PGC2018- 101988-B-C2.
+HB acknowledges support from the European Research Council (ERC-StG no. 678702, “TOPO-NW”)

+\textbf{Author contributions:} RI, FJ and HB devised the idea for this project.
+RMS performed the analytical calculations and the tight-binding numerical calculations.
+RMS, RI, FJ, RQ and HB worked out symmetry considerations and contributed to understanding the numerical results.
+SM contributed to discussions.
+RMS and RI wrote the manuscript.
+FJ, RQ and HB contributed to reviewing and editing the manuscript.